Readit News logoReadit News

 arebop commented on DOJ will push Google to sell off Chrome bloomberg.com/news/articl... · Posted by u/redm

-elmerfud · 9 months ago
+elmerfud · a year ago

 So I understand trying to break up monopolistic companies to provide better competition in the market which is generally better for the consumer as a whole.
 This strategy of saying Chrome should be sold off seems strange to me because unlike other monopolies Google's monopoly with Chrome is fundamentally different.